SophiaBelkhir/tp_ngs_chauvesouris/README.md

 ### Step 3: Data annotation
 In order to annotate the transcriptome, we need: 1) to identify the ORFs from the assembled transcriptome 2) to predict the likely coding regions 3)  to select and create the database of known coding sequences (CDS) against which we will use BLAST to find homologies 4) to perform a local alignment with BLAST (Basic Local Alignment Search Tool) to identify genes

 **1) Identifying the ORFs with TransDecoder.Longorfs:**

 We run TransDecoder in two steps, first TransDecoder.Longorfs identifies ORFs within transcript sequences, using the command line in the script **transdec.sh**.
 The input file is the assembled transcriptome obtained with Trinity, and we use the fasta.gene_trans_map for gene transmap.
-We also specify -s to indicate the strand specificity.
+We specify -s to indicate the strand specificity, and keep the default value of -m (100) to only consider the sequences that would code for proteins of at least 100 amino acids.

 **2) Identifying the CDS with TransDecoder.Predict:**

 We then use TransDecoder.Predict to identify candidate coding regions within transcript sequences, with the corresponding command line in the script **transdec.sh**.
 We specify –single best only to only keep the best candidate for each transcript.

 We obtain trinity.fasta.transdecoder.cds, a file with all the CDS predicted from the assembled transcriptome.
 In order to infer to what known coding sequences these correspond, we look for homologies with BLAST.

 **3) Construct a reference database for blast with makeblastdb:**

 To annotate the CDS from *Myotis velifer* transcriptome, we compare them to human CDS.
 We thus need to build a blast database containing human CDS.
 We download the known human cds using the wget command from the script **get_human_cds.sh**.

 Then we use makeblastdb, using the file with human CDS as input file, and specifying -dbtype 'nucl' -parse_seqids, because we deal with nucleotide sequences, under a fasta format (for command line, see the first part of the **blast.sh** script).

 **4) Perform alignment with blastn:**

 We then perform the alignment using blastn (because both our query and our database are nucleotides), see the scrip **blast.sh**.
 We use the output from TransDecoder as the query, and the output from makeblastdb as the database for reference.
 We define the minimal e-value as 1e-4, and max_target_seqs as 1 to only keep one hit by contig.
 We choose -outfmt 6 to visualize the output as a table summarizing the main features of each hit.